VolumezTech/volumez/README.md

 6. k8s_version              - kubernetes cluster version (i.e: 1.24)

 ### Application deployment ###
 **power_starter** and **mix_and_match** are supporting the creation of application nodes.
-In these examples 2 node groups will be created in a single EKS.
+In these examples 2 node groups will be created in a single AKS.
 In order to deploy your application use the following node affinity configuration:
 ```yaml
 apiVersion: v1
 kind: Pod